-For years politicians (like my opponent) gave lip service to NYCHA and affordable housing and got little done.
+Housing needs real and rapid action.
+For years politicians (like my opponent) gave lip service to NYCHA and affordable housing.
 I have a comprehensive plan for intense and rapid action.
-Enough of their nonsense as thousands go without heat or hot water!
+Enough of politician nonsense as thousands go without heat or hot water!

-Housing is a crisis facing New York City.
+Housing is in crisis.
 It costs more to live here than in most other urban areas in the U.S. New Yorkers’ wages have been stagnant over the past decade, and yet monthly expenses rise without mercy.
 Housing costs have escalated for all income brackets.
 That’s why we have to expand and upgrade New York City’s housing stock to meet our growing population demands.
 We have to concentrate on moderately priced housing because the middle class has been hit the hardest.

 We must redefine what affordable housing is.
 The average salary is about $47,000 a year, which means, after taxes and other deductions, citizens take home only about $2,500 a month.
 This number is where we must begin in defining moderate affordability.
 The standard applied around the country is that nobody should spend more than 33% of his or her take-home pay on housing.
 This gives us a housing cost of about $850 a month.
 New York real-estate companies use 40 times your annual salary, which comes out to almost $1200 a month, or almost 50% of your take-home pay.
 Who can touch a one-bedroom for $1200 a month these days?
 Never mind if you’re a single mother raising one child on $47,000 a year.